FelippeFarias/refine-prompt/README.md

 ## How It Works

 The server uses Claude 3 Sonnet by Anthropic to intelligently rewrite your prompts for better results.
+Every prompt must include the keyword "refine" to trigger the enhancement process.
 It enhances your prompt by:

 1. Adding clear structure and context
 2. Specifying requirements and expectations